What Does an Electrician Do?

 Source: U.S. Bureau of Labor Statistics, 2018

-This job doesn't require a college education, but it does require schooling and licensing.
-Electricians must be at least 18 years old.
+This job doesn't require a college education, but it does require extensive training as well as licensing.
+Apprentice electricians must be at least 18 years old.

-- Education: You'll need a high school diploma or a GED.
+- Education: A high school diploma or GED is required.

 - Apprenticeship: Electrician apprenticeship programs generally last four to five years and include a minimum of 576 hours of classroom instruction and 8,000 hours of on-the-job training.

-- Licensure: Most states and municipalities require that electricians be licensed.
-You'll have to pass an exam that tests your knowledge of electrical theory, the National Electrical Code, and local electrical and building codes.
+- Licenses: Most states and municipalities require that electricians be licensed.
+They must pass an exam that tests knowledge of electrical theory, the National Electrical Code, and local electrical and building codes.